Managerial Accountability in the Public Sector

 By the end of the course, participants are expected to:

-- Understand the relationship between internal control and managerial accountability
+- Understand the relationship between internal control, internal audit and managerial accountability

 - Analyze barriers to managerial accountability, identify and assess associated risks in their organizations